Jeff Johannes Head picture

 Department

-I am currently chair of the department's curriculum committee.
+I am no longer chair of the department's curriculum committee.
 I am also the chair of the colloquium committee for 2002-2007 and 2008-.
 Please visit our schedule of colloquium talks for this year.
-I am furthermore serving on the graduate advisement committee and overseeing the mathematics GRE subject exam preparations #2 #2and#4answers #3 #4 (practice).
+Here are some mathematics GRE subject exam preparations #2 #2and#4answers #3 #4 (practice).

 Professional Activities

 I am an active member of the Mathematical Association of America.
-In particular, I am the Representative to the Congrees, liaison coordinator and the co-chair of the Program Committee for the Seaway Section.
+In particular, I am the Member-at-Large, Chair of the Seaway NExT commitee, liaison coordinator and the longtime member of the Program Committee for the Seaway Section.
+I was previously the Representative to the Congress.
 I am also a member of the American Mathematical Society.

 Areas of research